Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions: Topic Modeling

 \section{Topic Modeling}

-For the purpose of distinguishing quark- and gluon-initiated jets experimentally, we think of jet samples collected from events at RHIC or the LHC as unlabeled mixtures of quark and gluon jets.
-Since there are substantial theoretical uncertainties in Monte Carlo event generators, especially as applied to heavy-ion collisions, we seek a fully data-driven method to distinguish quark and gluon jets.
-This falls in the broad category of unsupervised learning, where the goal is to infer some structure or pattern in a set of unlabeled data.
-In this case, we wish to identify two physics-motivated categories (quark- and gluon-initiated) that underly unlabeled jet measurements.
-Following previous work~\cite{}, we apply the ``topic modeling'' technique to solve this problem.
-Topic modeling is traditionally used to discover abstract ``topics'' that occur in a collection of text documents~\cite{brewer,metodiev-topic-of-jets}.
+To distinguish quark- and gluon-initiated jets experimentally, jet samples collected from events at RHIC or the LHC can be thought of as unlabeled mixtures of quark and gluon jets.
+Distinguishing quark and gluon jets from these unlabelled mixtures falls in the broad category of unsupervised learning, where the goal is to infer some structure or pattern in a set of unlabeled data.
+Following previous work~\cite{brewer,metodiev-topic-of-jets}, we apply the ``topic modeling'' technique to solve this problem.
+Topic modeling is traditionally used to discover abstract ``topics'' that occur in a collection of text documents.
 In the context of jet topics, the two categories (``topics'') underlying jet measurements are quark- and gluon-like jets~\cite{metodiev-topic-of-jets}.

 To illustrate the concept of topic modeling, we present an example which we will refer to throughout the section.
 Suppose we have two input distributions, input A (pp $\gamma+$jet sample), and input B (pp dijet sample), as shown below in Fig. \ref{fig:example-input}.
 In the case of quark/gluon topic modeling, we assume that these two input distributions are both a combination of the same two unknown base distributions, or ``topics'' (one quark-like and one gluon-like).
+Heuristically, this assumption is based on the intuition that jets can be classified as being initiated by a quark or gluon.
+These contributions to the example input distributions are shown as dashed curves in Fig.~\ref{fig:example-input}.
 Each input sample has a different fraction of each topic.
-The goal of the algorithm is to derive these distributions.
+The goal of the algorithm is to derive these underlying distributions from measurements.

-Similarly, jet samples collected from colliders are mixtures of these jet topics.
-Each jet observable histogram is a mixture of the two underlying quark/gluon base distributions.
-Mathematically, we can represent the input histograms as
+Jet samples collected from colliders are assumed to be mixtures of these jet topics, so that each jet observable histogram is a mixture of the two underlying quark/gluon base distributions.
+Mathematically, we can then represent the input histograms as

-where $p^{(s)}_O(x)$ represents the density distribution in sample $s$ with respect to some observable $O$, $f^{(s)}$ represents the fraction of topic 1 in sample $s$, $1-f^{(s)}$ represents the fraction of topic 2 in sample $s$, and $p_i(x)$ represent the base distributions, which correspond to the jet topics.
-Fig. \ref{fig:example-input} also illustrates the contributions from the underlying base distributions, which superimpose to obtain the example input distribution.